uktrade/metalsmith-page-builder/README.md

 ## Purpose

-Page builder provides way to render existing layouts (html) using markdown content with front-matter.This in turn allows existing content to be **re-usable** with multiple layouts to create static web pages.
+Page builder is an alternative approach to Metalsmith's way of rendering markdown content using layouts.
+Page builder decouples markdown content and layout to allow content to be **re-usable** to form a base for a content centric flat html cms system.

-Intended to be used with IIGB cms system that generates structure files that is processable with metalsmith-structure-parser as shown below.
+Intended to be used with IIGB cms system that generates structure files that is processable with page builder as shown below.

-## Structure file
+## Usage example

-Structure file are plain json files defining page hierarchy.
+Structure files are plain json files defining page hierarchy.

 Example scenario below uses nunjucks template engine with Metalsmith layouts plugin to build a static website.